5-10 min to complete

 For example, a very simple assertion might be that a text string is present.

 Once you are done training, save the test and close the Trainer to go back to the mabl app where you can trigger a test run in the cloud.

-Once the test run is done, click on the view the output to see detailed logs and other application mabl has captured during the run.
+Once the test run is started, click on the "Live" link to see detailed logs and other application mabl is capturing during the run.

-In the test output, you will see detailed logs about every executed test step together with a screenshot, DOM snapshot, HTTP Archive (HAR) file with network request data, Speed index, performance trace and more.
+In the test output, you will see detailed logs about every executed test step with a screenshot, DOM snapshot, HTTP Archive (HAR) file with network request data, speed index, performance trace, and more.
 With consecutive test runs, mabl will start showing you any detected visual changes as it learns to ignore dynamic page regions such as ad banners.